 I did this for first time visitors to Thailand, and you can certainly travel around there for ALOT less.
 But I was reaching young travellers who haven't backpacked yet!

 I don't know much else about the other locations, because I haven't been, but I know you can get a bus from Chaing Mai in Thailand to Laos.
 So that could provide a path for you!
 Of course the amount of travelling and distances you travel always provide the most damage to your budget, so you could always fly into Nepal, pop down to northern india then jump across to Thailand, Laos and Cambodia.
 Or even just stick to Thailand, Laos, Vietnam and Cambodia.
 You travelling costs will be greatly reduced!!
 Just a few thoughts!!

 Have a great time!
-I'm planning a trip over to south america for 4/5/6 months- I'm undecided too about how far my budget can get!!! almost 6 years ago
+I'm planning a trip over to south america for 4/5/6 months- I'm undecided too about how far my budget can get!!! over 6 years ago

 I am extremely jealous.
 What an amazing route you're doing.
 Nepal is fairly simple to get around, dependant on your trekking area.
 There are loads of trekking agents that you can hook up with once you arrive, I have used this particular guide on a few occasions and can recommend him.